 The nomination committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
-Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance will be unchanged compared with previous years as the members proposed include two women and four men, resulting in a gender distribution of 33.3%/66.7% for the proposed Board.
-According to the nomination committee, this is in accordance with the requirement for an equal gender balance.
+Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance for the proposed Board will be 42.9%/57.1%, as the members proposed include three women and four men.
+According to the nomination committee, this is in accordance with the requirement for an even gender balance.

 Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the four members of the nomination committee who are not members of Ratos's Board.

 Shareholders have been informed that proposals to the Annual General Meeting can be submitted to the nomination committee.

-The nomination committee's proposals, an account of the work of the nomination committee ahead of the 2021 Annual General Meeting as well as complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and be presented at the 2021 Annual General Meeting.
+The nomination committee's proposals, an account of the work of the nomination committee ahead of the 2022 Annual General Meeting as well as complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and be presented at the 2022 Annual General Meeting.

 No fees have been paid for participation in the nomination committee.